Fly, Eagles Fly: 21st century

 The song is sung/chanted at Eagles' home games, and Billboard has recognized it as one of the best NFL fight songs of all time.
 A modern arrangement by the current Eagles Pep Band is featured on the official Eagles website.

 In 2022, Coldplay performed the song during a concert at Lincoln Financial Field.

 In February 2025, prior to the Eagles' Super Bowl LIX appearance and victory, Aloysius Butler & Clark, a Delaware based marketing company, created a prank phone number that was advertised to pump-up fans of the Super Bowl rival Kansas City Chiefs.
 However, when the number was dialed, the song would play.
 The phone number was advertised on a billboard along I-435 outside of Arrowhead Stadium.

 On March 26, 2025, the Eagles fired the Pep Band citing that the in game entertainment has evolved, preferring the use of a DJ over the band.

+During the 2026 FIFA World Cup, Brazil fans sung the song during and after their game against Haiti.